vukov/node-red-contrib-ui-statusbar/README.md

 npm install git+https://github.com/vukov/node-red-contrib-ui-statusbar.git
 ```

+After the istallation there is on the node palette  a new category called Stausbar with one new node.
+Two additional subflows become associated with this category when running one of the examples.

 ## Examples

-In the node-red menue under `Import -> Examples` there are currently two example available:
+In the node-red menu under `Import -> Examples` there are currently two example available:

-* Hello Statusbar
+* Hello Statusbar - Simple led that can be triggerd to flash
-* Complex Statusbar
+* Complex Statusbar - Several status bar widgest are populatin the toolbar, such leds, icons, and text.